khacpv/Server-Config/ubuntu.md

 # Open incoming TCP ports 20 and 21 from any source, such as when running FTP server:
 sudo ufw allow from any to any port 20,21 proto tcp

+# add a range of ports
+sudo ufw allow 8000:10000/udp
 ```

 </details>